-a) Oppose legislation and regulations policies that would divert revenues generated by locally-approved sales taxes to programs and projects that are not included in the sales tax ordinance;
+- Oppose policies that would divert revenues generated by locally-approved sales taxes to programs and projects that are not included in the sales tax ordinance; - b) Support removing barriers to the release of transportation funding, including allowing local agencies to advance projects with local funds in order to limit lengthy amendment processes that delay project delivery;

-- b) Support removing barriers to the release of transportation funding, including allowing local agencies to advance projects with local funds in order to limit lengthy amendment processes that delay project delivery; - c) Support expansion, streamlining, and further development of innovative project finance methods, including the Transportation Infrastructure Finance and Innovation Act Ioan program; - d) Support fiscally-sound legislation that proposals to adequately addresses the HTF's structural deficit, including initiatives to address the impact of low- and zero-emission vehicles on transportation funding; - e) Support the equitable collection and distribution of sales tax revenue from out-of-state, online retailers (South Dakota v.
-Wayfair, Inc.); - f) Support tax policies that reduce costs or provide additional flexibility in OCTA's financial and operational activities; - g) Support legislation or regulations policies that expedite the delivery of transportation improvements or the development of business opportunities in order to create jobs and economic activity in Southern California.
+- c) Support expansion, streamlining, and further development of innovative project finance methods, including the Transportation Infrastructure Finance and Innovation Act loan program; - Support fiscally-sound proposals to adequately addresses the HTF's structural deficit, including initiatives to address the impact of low- and zero-emission vehicles on transportation funding; - e) Support the equitable collection and distribution of sales tax revenue from out-of-state, online retailers (South Dakota v.
+Wayfair, Inc.); - Support tax policies that reduce costs or provide additional flexibility in OCTA's financial and operational activities; - g) Support policies that expedite the delivery of transportation improvements or the development of business opportunities in order to create jobs and economic activity in Southern California.